deepakkum21/Docker/Docker - Max/README.md

 19. `docker tag previousname:tag reponame/newimagename:tag` **to rename a image for pushing in dockerhub**
 20. `docker push reponame/imagename:version_or_tag`
 21. `docker pull reponame/imagename:version_or_tag`
+22. `docker container top containerName_ID` to show the processes running inside the container.

 ## Volumes and persistence